bcorporaal/the-manual/hosting-guidelines.md

 From experience the audience is particularly interested in things they can apply 'the next day'.
 That and funny stories of spectacular failures.

 You can also consider the option to bring in an external speaker.
 Perhaps you have a client or somebody you know who is an expert on a particular topic.
-If you are looking for options I can help as well.
+If you are looking for options we can help as well.

 ## Workshops